AndreMIsidoro/tools/gobuster/README.md

 		-w : specify a wordlist, a collection of common directory names that are typically used for sites -u : specify the target's IP address
 		-x : File extensions to search for
+		-o : specify output file (still prints to the stdoutput)